wagweb/flexbute/README.md

 ### Grid control over the column attribute

-Every column now again uses 4 spaced of the grid (12 by default).
+Every column now again uses 4 spaces of the grid (12 by default).

-Column width definitions inside the data-grid attribute will be overridden by the data-col attribute by default, it is possible to use both at the same time.
+Column width definitions inside the data-grid attribute will be overridden by the data-col attribute by default, this makes it possible to use both controll types at the same time.

 ```html
 <div data-grid>